Semiconductor Manufacturing International Corporation: Litigation with TSMC

 The company was the target of a lawsuit brought by TSMC, accusing SMIC of misappropriating TSMC intellectual property.
 The first round of litigation ended in 2005 with a $175 million settlement.
 A second round was opened in 2006.
 The liability phase of the lawsuit began on September 9, 2009, in Oakland, California, and the jury found SMIC liable on 61 out of 65 claims.

-SMIC entered into a settlement agreement with TSMC to resolve all pending lawsuits between the parties, including the legal action filed by TSMC in California for which a verdict was returned by the jury against SMIC on November 4, 2009, and the legal action filed by SMIC in Beijing.
-SMIC and TSMC entered into a settlement agreement on November 9, 2009, to settle and dismiss the California case, including all claims and defenses of SMIC yet to be decided in that case and SMIC's appeal in the Beijing case, thus concluding all pending court litigation between the parties.

-Key provisions of the settlement include a mutual release of all claims that were or could have been brought in the pending lawsuits; termination of SMIC's obligation to make remaining payments under the prior settlement agreement between the parties (approximately US$40 million); payment to TSMC of an aggregate of US$200 million; and a grant to TSMC of approximately 8% of SMIC's issued share capital and a warrant which would allow TSMC to obtain total ownership of approximately 10% of SMIC's issued share capital.

-U.S. sanctions
+SMIC entered into a settlement agreement with TSMC to resolve all pending lawsuits between the parties.

+Sanctions

+Taiwan

+In June 2025, Taiwan added SMIC to its export control list.

+United States

 In September 2020, the United States Department of Commerce declared SMIC a military end-user and required that American technology companies dealing with it obtain a license.
 The action elicited a rebuke from China's Foreign Ministry spokesman Zhao Lijian.

 On 4 October 2020, SMIC stated that the U.S. Bureau of Industry and Security had informed some of SMIC's suppliers that according to U.S. export control regulations they must apply for an export license in advance before supplying SMIC with some American equipment, accessories and original products.
 In December 2020, the United States Department of Defense named SMIC as a company "owned or controlled" by the People's Liberation Army and thereby prohibited any American company or individual from investing in it.

 In December 2020, the United States Department of Commerce added SMIC to the Bureau of Industry and Security's Entity List.